Frequently Asked Questions

 Graduate students must wear a black gown and a black mortar board with black tassel.
 Graduate students will also need to order an academic hood in colors that signify your academic discipline and the institution at which you earned your graduate degree.

 Students are encouraged to wear attire and footwear they will be comfortable walking, sitting, and standing in during the ceremony.

 If you missed the regalia order deadline and plan to participate in commencement, please contact email@example.com as soon as possible.

-For our spring 2023 ceremony, regalia can be purchased through Jostens.
+For our spring 2024 ceremony, regalia can be purchased through Jostens by March 28, 2024.

-If you miss the above order deadlines, you can purchase the requisite cap and gown (black gown, black mortarboard cap, black tassel) through another online vendor.
+If you miss the above order deadline, you can purchase the requisite cap and gown (black gown, black mortarboard cap, black tassel) through another online vendor.